The Best Savings Accounts in Alabama of 2023

 The longer you bank with a local institution, the better the staff at that bank will get to know you.

-They’ll also get to know your financial situation.
+They'll also get to know your financial situation.
 This will let the staff provide personalized advice that you can use.
-Local banks are also generally better at waiving fees here and there or cutting you a break on occasion.
+Local banks are also generally better at waiving fees here and there or cutting you a break occasionally.
 National banks tend to have more strict rules.

-If you ever move outside of the region served by your bank, you’ll be forced to open an account at an entirely new bank.
-With a national bank, you’ll be able to find a new branch or ATM nearly anywhere.
+If you ever move outside of the region served by your bank, you'll be forced to open an account at an entirely new bank.
+You can find a new branch or ATM near a national bank.

 Tips to Help Your Savings Grow Faster